 With a Hydrocyclone, this is accomplished by adjusting the spigot size.

-Too small of a spigot will cause roping in the Hydrocyclone and decrease separation efficiency, while too large a spigot will increase the bypass.
+Too small of a spigot will cause roping in the Hydrocyclone (shown in the photo above) and decrease separation efficiency, while too large a spigot will increase the bypass.
 For these reasons, Hydrocyclones work best when the throughput or tph is consistent.

 The bypass in a Separator™ is less because the siphon-assisted Hydrocyclone removes extra water and is less affected by throughput swings.